 A similar analogy can be made of your gut and digestive tract.
 By eating nutrient-dense foods and following a natural colon cleanse protocol, you are essentially changing your body’s oil and filter.

 This isn’t meant as a scare tactic, but your body is teeming with impurities that really shouldn’t be in there.
 We have already mentioned the word “toxins” several times.
 It’s somewhat of a catch-all word to refer to any and all impurities.
 What exactly do these toxins consist of?

-- Water – the water we consume has pollutants, even if the H2O is from a bottled source.
+- Water: The water we consume has pollutants, even if the H2O is from a bottled source.
 This includes fluoride and scores of mineral deposits.
-One study even found traces of pharmaceutical drugs, such as the antianxiety medication meprobamate and the anticonvulsant drug carbamazepine.
+One study even found traces of pharmaceutical drugs, like the antianxiety medication meprobamate and the anticonvulsant drug carbamazepine.

 Undergoing a Natural Colon Cleanse

 There is a lot of junk and crap in your body.
-Even if you’re a major health buff who only shop at Trader Joe’s, there is simply no way for your body to 100% avoid external pollutants.
+Even if you’re a major health buff who only shops at Trader Joe’s, there’s simply no way for you to 100 percent avoid external pollutants.

 This is why it’s a major health benefit to periodically perform a gut cleanse.
 How do you go about this?
 We’ll go more into detail in other posts where we list the best types of foods, teas, and herbal supplements.
 We’ll also discuss other factors like cycle duration and frequency.

 For now, just know that it doesn’t require any drastic lifestyle overhauls.
 You don’t have to become a raw foody or anything like that.
 We actually recommend a combination of fresh fruits, herbs, and intermittent fasting.